Ofcom has today published the latest league tables on the complaints we receive about the UK’s major home phone, broadband, mobile and pay-TV firms.

-The quarterly report reveals the number of complaints made to Ofcom between October and December last year, about firms in the home broadband, landline telephone, pay-monthly mobile and pay TV markets.
-All providers with a market share over 1.5% are included.
+The quarterly report reveals the number of complaints made to Ofcom between July and September last year, about firms that provide home broadband, landline telephone, pay-monthly mobile and pay-TV.
+We include all providers with a market share over 1.5%.

-Complaints information helps people to think about quality of service when they are shopping around for a new provider, and encourages firms to improve their performance.
-Our service quality hub offers further information on choosing the best provider.
+Complaints information helps people to think about quality of service when they are shopping around for a new provider and encourages firms to improve their performance.
+Our service quality hub offers further information on how people can choose the best provider for them.

-If you experience problems, complain to your provider first.
-If you are unhappy with the outcome, you can take the complaint to an independent ombudsman, who will look at the case and make a judgment on it.
+Anyone experiencing problems should complain to their provider first.
+If they are unhappy with the outcome, people can take the complaint to an independent ombudsman, who will look at the case and make a judgment on it.

-The actual measurable difference between certain broadband complaints figures per 100,000 subscribers is less than one, so the following results should be considered comparable: 1) Virgin Media and the industry average; 2) EE and Post Office.
+The actual measurable difference between the following fixed broadband providers’ number of complaints per 100,000 customers was less than one and so their results should be considered comparable: 1.
+Plusnet and TalkTalk; 2. the industry average and BT; 3.
+Sky and EE.

-The actual measurable difference between certain landline complaints figures per 100,000 subscribers is less than one, so the following results should be considered comparable: 1) BT, Virgin Media and the industry average; 2) EE and Sky.
+The measurable difference between BT and TalkTalk’s pay TV complaints per 100,000 subscribers was less than one, so their results should be considered comparable.